jdegand/devchallenges-cat-wiki/README.md

 - This is a lose-lose situation as useEffect is slower for data fetching, and you have to worry about memory leaks and possibly add a cleanup function.
 Adding abort controllers with multiple requests is more involved with less documentation available.
 - You need to add `React Suspense` when using useSearchParams.
 Next will throw an error before your state and page updates.
 - I incrementally added all pages to the app router.
 I deleted the `pages/_app.js` file and the remaining breed page did not have the correct styling and layout.
 It is important to keep your `pages/_app.js` file whenever you are using any page files.
 - I needed to use `encodeURI` on the breed names inside the `Link` hrefs.
 Spaces are not allowed inside a link's href.
+- Prior to the Next 14 conversion, I checked for duplicate pictures in the extra images grid.
+I have not done that here.
+Ultimately, even if you perform a filter to exclude duplicate file names, the API database has entries of the same photo with a different file name.
+I documented this issue in my [Angular conversion of this project](https://github.com/jdegand/angular-cat-wiki).

 ## Continued Development

 - Investigate catapi changes
-- Benefits page could be refactored to use better semantic html i.e. list or dictionary list.
+- Benefits page could be refactored to use better semantic html or a FAQ design.
 - Styling tweaks -> Design is not mobile friendly.
 - API error handling improvements
 - Typescript ?
 - Testing
+- Better dynamic page title implementation
+- Filter duplicate image entries from the Breed page

 ## How To Use